Europe

 Revolutionaries, including the leaders of the 1916 Easter Rising, were imprisoned and executed in the prison by the orders of the UK Government.
 Opened in 1796 as the new County Gaol for Dublin, The Gaol was closed in 1924 but was preserved as a national monument in the 1960s.

 Now one of the top tours in Dublin, visitors take a guided tour through the facility, including the West Wing with seventy-nine cells (the original section).
-The East Wing is located was built in the 1860s and featured in a few movies.
+The East Wing was built in the 1860s and featured in a few movies.

 Tours also go through the Stonebreaker’s Yard, the most famous yard where hard labor was performed.
 It is here that the leaders of the 1916 Easter Rising were executed.